 While visiting Soam I geared up for some serious indulgence without giving a second look at the decor or expecting any music to be played.
 Only focus and intention was food here.
-However the place is nice, bright and you are welcome with a warmth.
-This eatery is always bustling and packed and mind you because of its locality and proximity to Iskon temple you will find lot of foreigners dining here with pride.
-The restaurant don’t make any prior reservations and it’s first come first basis.
-So if you are planning for a dinner here, I would advice to reach here by 7.00 pm.
+However, the place is nice, bright and you are welcome with warmth.
+This eatery is always bustling and packed and mind you because of its locality and proximity to Iskon temple you will find a lot of foreigners dining here with pride.
+The restaurant doesn’t make any prior reservations and it’s first to come first basis.
+So if you are planning for dinner here, I would advise you to reach here by 7.00 pm.

 These are some dishes that we had tried here,

-2) Sev puri, this mumbai street food chat is almost loved by everyone.
+2) Sev puri, this Mumbai street food chat is almost loved by everyone.
 It’s a.
-Combination of sweet, spice and crunch different flavours and textures play a nice meldoy in your mouth.
+Combination of sweet, spice and crunch different flavours and textures play a nice melody in your mouth.
 This was good, however not the best.

 4) Kand pattice (purple Yam pattice), this is basically eaten during fasting.
-The outer layer isade with boiled and smashed Yam and its stuffed with a sweet, sour and coconut filling and later deep fried in oil.
+The outer layer is made with boiled and smashed Yam and it’s stuffed with a sweet, sour and coconut filling and later deep-fried in oil.
 Goes well with the green chutney and tastes best when eaten hot.
-This was a Decent option for those who are fasting.
+This was a decent option for those who are fasting.

-5) Jowar Pita pockets, this dish was an absolute winner and favourite.
+5) Jowar pita pockets, this dish was an absolute winner and favourite.
 What a brilliant fusion of combining flavours of Gujarati and Lebanese cuisine.
-The bread is made with jowar flour and the falafel with green peas along with garlic chutney and vsalad strops mixed in Mayonnaise.
+The bread is made with jowar flour and the falafel with green peas along with garlic chutney and salad strips mixed in Mayonnaise.
 It’s tasted so delicious with perfect crunch and flavours.

-6) Turya patra nu shaak with biscuit bhakri, This mini meal is one of the amazing combination that tastes very good.
+6) Turya patra nu shaak with biscuit bhakri, This mini-meal is one of the amazing combinations that taste very good.
 You need to try this if you haven’t tried it.
 A unique preparation that tastes sweet, sour and spicy.

 7) Nachni uttapam with corn and capsicum, this is a very healthy variant of uttapam prepared using nachni, ragi.flour and served with coconut chutney.
-Amazing option for all all healthy conscious people.
+Amazing option for all health-conscious people.

 8) Kand, Purple Yam chila, this is a unique variant and option during fasting.
 It tasted good not that delicious though.